rust-lang/rfcs/text/0000-linear-type.md

 patience in helping me identify and work through some of the corner cases in this design, and for helping me understand more of the Rust philosophy.
-In particular, I'd like to thank @eddyb for his design of the basic linear types mechanism, and @glaebhoerl for his help in understanding `&move` pointers.
+In particular, I'd like to thank @eddyb for his design of the basic linear types mechanism, and for his feedback while iterating this design.
+I believe this design would have been much weaker without his help.
+I'd also like to thank @glaebhoerl for his help in understanding some of the new proposed pointer types.